Inquiry, Development, Engagement and Advancement

 anna.kenney@emory.edu

 Anna M. Kenney, PhD, is an Associate Professor in the Department of Pediatrics at Emory School of Medicine.
-Dr. Kenney is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute and Recruitment Chair for the Cancer Biology Graduate Program.
+Dr. Kenney is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute and Program Director of the Cancer Biology Graduate Program.
 Dr. Kenney's research focuses on cell cycle control in cerebellar development and medulloblastoma.

 Anna M. Kenney